-Technology has collided with democracy in Canada
+Technology has collided with democracy in Canada.

-- Open architecture as our technological foundation;
+- Open architecture as the foundation of DPI;

-- Modernized regulations for smart cities that tilt strongly towards the public interest;
+- Modernized regulations for smart city technologies;